-A content audit is the process of cataloguing and analysing all of the content on your website, including its performance.
+A content audit is a process of cataloguing and analysing all of the content on your website, including its performance.
 It enables you to see what you have (and don't have), as well as what you should be creating more of.
 Also, if you assign content to specific stages of the buyer's journey during your content audit, you'll see which stages lack content.

 Check out this template from Distilled - it's pretty comprehensive and it's free!

-For example, we often find that companies have a lot of awareness and education-stage content but very little consideration, evaluation or rationalisation-stage content.
+For example, we often find that companies have a lot of awareness and education-stage content but very little consideration, evaluation, or rationalisation-stage content.
 This can make for a very patchy B2B content marketing strategy.

 In simpler terms, this means they usually have a lot of informative blogs and videos at the top of the funnel.
-These content assets are helpful for those in the earlier stages of the buyer's journey - pre-awareness, awareness and education - but fail to effectively position the business as one which should be considered.
+These content assets are helpful for those in the earlier stages of the buyer's journey - pre-awareness, awareness, and education - but fail to effectively position the business as one which should be considered.

-After doing a content audit, you'll be in a better position to optimise existing content - whether that's through the inclusion of links and calls-to-action, lead flows or more up-to-date content.
+After doing a content audit, you'll be in a better position to optimise existing content - whether that's through the inclusion of links and calls-to-action, lead flows, or more up-to-date content.

 The buyer journey can be segmented into the following stages: